laanp/Icarus_Mods/README.md

   - "Pete's Mini Foundry" - Compact version of the Foundry (1/4 the size!)

 - Adds The Following Workshop Modules under a new Workshop menu called "Pete's Modules":
-  - "Pete's Resource Killer" module - When placed in aux. slot of suit, allows 1-hit resource gathering (trees, ores, rocks)
+  - "Pete's Resource Killer" module - When placed in aux. slot of suit, increases (+1) aux. slots in envirosuit, & allows 1-hit resource gathering (trees, ores, rocks)
-  - "Pete's Insane Leveling" module - When placed in aux. slot of suit, allows EXTREME XP gain boost when performing XP increase activities.
+  - "Pete's Insane Leveling" module - When placed in aux. slot of suit, increases (+1) aux. slots in envirosuit, & allows EXTREME XP gain boost when performing XP increase activities.
-  - "Pete's Lava Cave Lord" module - When placed in aux. slot of suit, makes player immune to damage from lava, fire, poison & cave pneumonia!
+  - "Pete's Lava Cave Lord" module - When placed in aux. slot of suit, increases (+1) aux. slots in envirosuit, & makes player immune to damage from lava, fire, poison & cave pneumonia!
-  - "Pete's Mover" module - When placed in aux. slot of suit, increases base move & sprint speed by 50%
+  - "Pete's Mover" module - When placed in aux. slot of suit, increases (+1) aux. slots in envirosuit, & increases base move & sprint speed by 50%
-  - "Pete's Envirosuit Auxiliary Slot" module - When placed in aux. slot of suit, increases (+2) aux. slots in envirosuit, and adds +10% to Physical Resistance
+  - "Pete's Envirosuit Auxiliary Slot" module - When placed in aux. slot of suit, increases (+2) aux. slots in envirosuit
-  simply remove the module from suit auxilliary slot, to completely turn off any effects.
+  - simply remove the module from suit auxilliary slot, to completely turn off any effects.

 ### 2. Custom_Options (Jimk72):